mgechev/blog.mgechev.com/_posts/2016-01-23-angular2-viewchildren-contentchildren-difference-viewproviders.md

 On the figure above we can see a hierarchical structure of components and directives.
 The leaf elements on the diagram are either directives or components that don't hold references to other directives.

-## Composition of Components in Angular 2
+## Composition of Components in Angular

-Now, in order to be more specific, lets switch to the context of Angular 2.
+Now, in order to be more specific, lets switch to the context of Angular.

 In order to better illustrate the concepts we are going to explore, lets build a simple application: